 A message from our director, Geoff Haag, MPH:

-Another aim is to reduce unnecessary hospitalizations, but when our clients do have medical events we continue to provide support and advocacy throughout their hospital and skilled nursing stays.
-Having worked for 15 years as a medical social worker in San Diego, I can be quite helpful.
+Another aim of our program is to reduce unnecessary hospitalizations, but when our clients do have serious medical events, we continue to provide support and advocacy throughout their hospital and post-acute stays.
+We’ve helped many clients transition to higher levels of care.
+Having been a medical social worker in skilled nursing facilities for 15 years, I can be quite helpful.

 Click on the image(s) below to review case reports from some of our clients.